 |Seagulls at Sterling State Park, Monroe|

-Yesterday I spent four hours alone with God.
+On Tuesday I spent two hours alone with God.
 Praying.
 For others, and for myself.
 Listening.
 Meditating on Scripture.

-I have intentionally practiced solitude with God for forty eight years.
+I have intentionally practiced solitude with God for fifty years.
 Often, hours at a time.
 I have experienced what Henri Nouwen means when he calls solitude with God the fire of spiritual transformation.
+In this fire, the false self gets burned away, and the true self - what God has intended us to be - emerges.

 Biblical solitude, the kind that is transforming, the kind that changes us, is different from simply being alone in a peaceful, beautiful environment.
 Transforming solitude is bringing myself to God.
 It is being with God.
 It is being in the company, in the presence, of God.